gonber/hiring-engineering-exercise-fullstack/README.md

 This exercise is designed to test your ability to design and implement a basic data-ingestion server in `node.js`.

+## Background

-Converge ingests sensor data from various locations, does some processing (including alerting users for anomalous values) on them, and stores them, allowing them to be served from an HTTP API.
+The Converge Platform ingests sensor data from our customers' sites (these could be construction sites, factories, oil wells, etc.), does some processing (including alerting users for anomalous values) on them, and stores them, allowing them to be served from an HTTP API.
 This exercise will see you building a basic version of the infrastructure required to do this.

 Sensor data will come in as JSON representations with the following format: